Loading...

 How to consume Mixed Salad Greens, Pasta With Vegetables without glucose spikes

-Incorporate a source of lean protein such as grilled chicken, tofu, or legumes (like chickpeas or lentils) which can help slow down the absorption of carbohydrates.
+Add a source of lean protein to your meal, such as grilled chicken, tofu, or chickpeas.
+Proteins can help slow down the digestion process and maintain steadier glucose levels.

 healthspan-mbl